pixotronics/webgi-vanilla-starter/Readme.md

 ```

 ## Updates
-Check the [webgi manual](https://dist.pixotronics.com/webgi/manual/index.html#status) for the latest version.
+Check the [webgi manual](https://webgi.xyz/docs/manual/#sdk-links) for the latest version.
 To use the different version:
 * Update the version number in `package.json` file for both `webgi` and `@types/webgi`.
 * Run `npm install` to update the dependencies.
 * Delete `.cache` folder created by parcel bundler: `rm -rf .cache`
 * Run `npm start` or `npm run build` to run or build the project.

+## Documentation
+For the latest version and documentation: [WebGi Docs](https://webgi.xyz/docs/).

 ## License
-For license and terms of use, see the [webgi manual](https://dist.pixotronics.com/webgi/manual/index.html#license-for-sdk).
+For license and terms of use, see the [SDK License](https://webgi.xyz/docs/license).